Policy last updated

 Undiagnosed (imputed) disability

-An imputed disability is an undiagnosed disability the school team considers a student to have that is having a functional impact on their learning.
 All students who meet NCCD criteria, including those with imputed disability, must be included in the annual collection.
-Case studies where a student has been imputed with a disability are available on the NCCD .
+Case studies where a student has been imputed with a are available on the NCCD portal.

 Adjustments or learning support for reasons other than a disability

 Schools are not required to create new evidence for the purposes of the NCCD.
-Schools will already have documented evidence of adjustments that support their decisions as standard practice to meet their legal obligations.
+Schools will already have documented evidence that support their decisions as standard practice to meet their legal obligations.
 This includes:

 - Individual Education Plans (IEP)